 To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff have had initial TIS training.
-4 members of staff have completed the full Level 3 Multi Agency Child Protection Training for 2 members of staff.
-TIS training.
-DSL also 'Designated Teacher for CIC' - attended Induction Training and regular updates.
+4 members of staff have completed the full TIS training.
+Level 3 Multi Agency Child Protection Training for 4 members of staff.
+DSL also 'Designated Teacher for CIC' - attended Induction Training and regular All staff attend regular CPD sessions to keep knowledge relevant and up-to-date. updates.
 The SENDCo has completed the Masters Level -National Award for SEN Co- ordination in 2012.